dflaten/aws-reinvent-2024/ScalingWithLambda/AWS Scaling with Lambda.md

 ![K6 Testing](k6.png)

+TODO: Add detailed instructions on setting up and using K6 on AWS.

 1. Quick overview: This will display statistics about successful and failed requests.
 Here, 6% of the requests we sent received a successful response (HTTP 200)
 2. Statistics about the request duration in milliseconds (ms).
 Overall, our requests had an average latency of 149.15ms